Is sidemount diving just a fad, or should we all move our cylinders off to the side?

 To side or not to side?

-If you need to travel far and deep, backmount might be a better choice, as well as if you need to walk a lot of surface between gearing up and hitting the water.
+If you need to travel far and deep into a cave on foot, backmount might be a better choice.
+If you need to walk a fair distance between gearing up and hitting the water, a sidemount is cumbersome and tiring.
 Outside of these scenarios, go with whatever works better for you.
-But do remember to take a sidemount course before launching into it.
+But do remember to take a sidemount course before launching into it without experience.

 Have you ever dived with Sidemounts?
 Or would you like to try it?
 Tell us in a comment below!